-For the first time we woke to a bright sunny day instead of heavy rain.
-After breakfast we were soon on our way to explore the highlands.
-The surrounding mountains/volcanoes were clear of cloud and it promised good visibility for those willing to risk the unpredictability of Azorean weather.
+For the first time, we woke to a bright sunny day instead of heavy rain.
+After breakfast, we were soon on our way to explore the highlands.
+The surrounding mountains/volcanoes were clear of clouds and it promised good visibility for those willing to risk the unpredictability of Azorean weather.

-We were off to see the wonder of Sete Cidades, a small town in the crater of a huge volcanos and also containing two lakes; the beautiful Lagoa Azul and the smaller and very green Lagoa Verde.
+We were off to see the wonder of Sete Cidades, a small town in the crater of a huge volcano and also containing two lakes; the beautiful Lagoa Azul and the smaller and very green Lagoa Verde.
 Perched on the rim of the crater is an abandoned hotel.
 I had been intrigued by this sad concrete monolith on an earlier visit, so parking up nearby I intended to explore its innards.
-First, we took photos from the tourist view point of the panorama, taking in the town, crater and lakes before burgling our way into the derelict hulk by way of clambering up one of the walls which gave access into one of the rooms.
-We were not alone, we came across several others nosing around the building, using the added height of the structure to take a unique angle of photograph of Sete Cidades.
-The hotel had been gutted, but its once splendour could still be gauged as we sploshed through its dark, rubble strewn corridors, investigated its rather palatial rooms and posed for selfies on its roof terrace.
-What a shame that its original owners hadn’t considered the impact of being in near permanent cloud would have on its guests.
+First, we took photos from the tourist viewpoint of the panorama, taking in the town, crater and lakes before burgling our way into the derelict hulk by way of clambering up one of the walls which gave access into one of the rooms.
+We were not alone, we came across several others nosing around the building, using the added height of the structure to take a unique angle of a photograph of Sete Cidades.
+The hotel had been gutted, but its once splendour could still be gauged as we sploshed through its dark, rubble-strewn corridors, investigated its rather palatial rooms and posed for selfies on its roof terrace.
+What a shame that its original owners hadn’t considered the impact of being in a near-permanent cloud would have on its guests.
 An expensive mistake!

 After much scrambling and muddy feet we reached the tunnel, peered inside and with rumbling tummies set off back to the car.
 A very pleasant lunch was taken at the Green Love restaurant, situated by the side of the lake in the company of some very choosy cats.

-It was our intention to circumnavigate the top of the rim of the volcano following a road built for that purpose, however as we began our adventure we came across more work men and several diggers which did not bode well.
+We intended to circumnavigate the top of the rim of the volcano following a road built for that purpose, however as we began our adventure we came across more workmen and several diggers which did not bode well.
 After bouncing and careering along a recently scraped surface for several miles, we eventually had to give up and return to the main road.
-Heading back to Ponta Delgada we made our way down the coast, again stopping to explore several rocky harbours and view points.
-Plan B was to visit the cave of Gruta do Cavao on the outskirts of the capital, but on attempting to buy tickets we were informed that we had to book on line and the next slots were in two days time .
+Heading back to Ponta Delgada we made our way down the coast, again stopping to explore several rocky harbours and viewpoints.
+Plan B was to visit the cave of Gruta do Cavao on the outskirts of the capital, but on attempting to buy tickets we were informed that we had to book online and the next slots were in two days.

 We parked the car at the hotel and made our way on foot to the Jardin do Jose Canto, a large nearby botanical garden.
 They are now just a shadow of what they had been in the past.
 The trees, pathways and borders are very unkempt and I don’t think they can blame Covid for that, just two years ago Sue and I visited and it was a joy to walk around.

-Carrying on into town we found a couple seats in the sunshine outside a bar and passed the time away chatting and people watching.
+Carrying on into town we found a couple of seats in the sunshine outside a bar and passed the time away chatting and people watching.
 Jamie noticed a very poorly pigeon slumped on the pavement and kindly picked it up and placed it in the sun, in a large flower tub near our table.
 Miraculously, some twenty minutes later, its limp little body twitched and it attempted to peck at the surrounding flowers.
-Then over the next few minutes it gradually became more animated, until it took off and flew in circle around the square in which we were sat, returning to land next to Jamie’s chair.
-Over the next half hour it strutted around our table pecking for dropped scraps until it eventuall flew off to land on a water fountain to drink with others of its kind.
-Over drinks we discussed at length whether Jamie has healing hands or not.
-As a test I got him to hold my wrist for awhile (I had hurt it during a previous unplanned dive into a stream), and the pain disappeared!
-Another miracle !
+Then over the next few minutes, it gradually became more animated, until it took off and flew in a circle around the square in which we were sat, returning to land next to Jamie’s chair.
+Over the next half hour, it strutted around our table pecking for dropped scraps until it eventually flew off to land on a water fountain to drink with others of its kind.
+Over drinks, we discussed at length whether Jamie has healing hands or not.
+As a test I got him to hold my wrist for a while (I had hurt it during a previous unplanned dive into a stream), and the pain disappeared!
+Another miracle!

 To celebrate we had our evening meal in a rather exclusive harbourside restaurant before returning to the bar of our First night to watch Liverpool thrash Porto 5:1.